Yes, you can drink too much alkaline water. You can drink too much of any kind of water. Overconsumption of water causes hyponatremia, a serious

 How to prevent hyponatremia

 The best way to prevent hyponatremia is to not drink more than you sweat out.
-Because it’s hard to measure how much you’ve sweated out simply moderate your consumption of water.
+It’s hard to measure how much you’ve sweated out.
+Therefore simply moderate your consumption of water.
 For example, a gallon in an hour would be too much.
 Professional athletes manage their hydration, you should too.

 How much alkaline water should you drink?